I am a social scientist, data scientist, community-engaged scholar,

 humanitarian goals,

-My own work centers on action-based research, using the tools of data
+My work centers on action-based research, using the tools of data

 science to promote accountable governance, make visible racial and other